AlexW301/AlexW301/README.md

 - 👋 Hi, I’m @AlexW301
 - 👀 I’m interested in ...
 App and Web Development
 - 🌱 I’m currently learning ...
-Javascript and React Native
+Web Design, Front End Code, React, and more...
 - 💞️ I’m looking to collaborate on ...
-Cool projects
+Cool website ideas
 - 📫 How to reach me ... alexwaller301@gmail.com

 <!---